-Students survey the history of U.S. political thought since the early 17th century as a way of helping understand U.S.
+Students survey the history of U.S. political thought since the early 17th century as a way of helping understand U.S. political history into the present.

 POL 333D - Contemporary Political Voices at the Margins, 3 credit hours

 An examination of the political thought of selected contemporary thinkers who occupy the margins of American political and intellectual life.
 The course emphasizes diverse political thinkers whose ideas lie outside the dominant political culture.